 HarperCollins.
-Does not accept unsolicited manuscripts.
-However, maintains the very useful community for writers called Authonomy.
+Does not usually accept unsolicited manuscripts (although there was an e-book opportunity with the Voyager imprint in Oct 2012).
+HC maintains the very useful community for writers called Authonomy.
 You can upload your manuscript and have it reviewed by other members.
-Once you have enough decent reviews, a HC editor will then look at your work. http://www.harpercollins.co.uk/Pages/Have-you-written-a-great-book.aspx
+Once you have enough decent reviews, an HC editor will then look at your work. http://www.harpercollins.co.uk/Pages/Have-you-written-a-great-book.aspx

 Headline.
 Part of the publishing giant Hachette UK.
 Prints scifi and horror, and the odd bit of fantasy (including Neil Gaiman).
-Allows submissions by post. http://www.headline.co.uk/about.aspx
+Submissions through an agent only. http://www.headline.co.uk/about.aspx

 Orbit Books.
 Need to approach them through an agent. http://www.orbitbooks.net/faq/